Easter Dinner Ideas

 Main Dish

 For an elegant dinner serve lamb chops and goat cheese polenta.
 This dish is chef quality and it’s one of my favorite meals!
+Plus, you can increase the recipe easily if you have more guests.

 Just as turkey is key for Thanksgiving, so is ham a must for Easter.
 The recipe for my spiral ham with peach glaze is simply out of this world and gets all the thumbs up from my guests.